zio/zio/docs/guides/migrate/from-akka.md

 | Json                 | Alpakka JSON Streaming       | ZIO JSON           |
 | OrientDB             | Alpakka OrientDB             | ZIO Quill OrientDB |

 We also have several other libraries that may not be covered by the Akka ecosystem, but you can still use them.
-So we encourage you to check the ecosystem section of the ZIO website; take a look at the librarie, and see if they are suitable for your requirements for the migration process.
+So we encourage you to check the ecosystem section of the ZIO website; take a look at the libraries, and see if they are suitable for your requirements for the migration process.

+## Akka Actor Is Not Composable

+## Modeling Actors Using ZIO

+### Parallelism

+### Concurrent State (Low Contention)

+### Concurrent State (High Contention)